 98% of our BA (Hons) Primary Studies with QTS graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

 The teacher training degree is taught in English, but if you’re fluent in Welsh, you may undertake some elements of University based work in Welsh and school experience in a Welsh-medium school.
 Alternatively you may wish to consider the BA (Hons) Astudiaethau Cynradd Gyda Statws Athro Cymwysedig.

-You have school experiences in each year of the course, and will spend 24 weeks in total on school placements in a range of educational settings.
-School-based experiences are in carefully selected primary schools which operate in partnership with the University, both in the UK and abroad.
+School-based study: You have school experiences in each year of the course.
+In total, you will spend 24 weeks on school placements in a range of educational settings.
+These experiences are in carefully selected primary schools that work in partnership with the University, both in the UK and abroad.
 Your ability to plan, manage and teach a class and monitor learners’ progress while being an effective part of the school team, will develop incrementally.

 You will also receive Apple Professional Development training to give you the most up to date digital teaching skills, including how to create e-books.

 You will be assessed by a range of methods including course assignments, written examinations and practical teaching.

 As a student teacher you will have the opportunity to enrich your experience, with time spent in alternative education settings as well as the traditional primary school classroom.
 This will contribute to your 120-day-block school practical experience through the three years of study.
 You can learn more on our Pinterest board.

 Settings include local integrated children’s centres and Gwent Wildlife Trust as well as overseas opportunities at a range of European destinations.

 On campus, you can learn in an environment that fully prepares you for the world of work.
 We have a new science lab and two simulated primary classrooms, which provide our student teachers with authentic learning opportunities.
 These learning spaces are designed to look like a primary classroom, allowing you to develop confidence for the workplace in realistic settings.